Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 completion- and submission-specific instructions via `README` files.
 Many of these operations feature using GitHub's tagging mechanism to release PDFs of your content with versions that adhere to the course's semantic versioning standard.
-Students are invited to create and share their own GitHub repositories for the source code, documentation, and data sets connected with their senior comprehensive project.
+Students are invited to use the course's GitHub organization to create and share their own GitHub repositories for the source code, documentation, and data sets connected with their senior comprehensive project.
+Importantly, each of these GitHub repositories created by students must adhere to the syllabus' requirements for the deliverable in that repository.

 **Course instructors will only grade and provide feedback on projects that are stored in and properly released through GitHub.**